blindauth/blind_BenchmarkRCStrategies/README.md

 # Benchmarking Reverse-Complement Strategies for Deep Learning Models in Genomics

+FullBPNetExampleNotebook.ipynb and FullBinaryExampleNotebook.ipynb are Colab notebooks that download the raw data and train a model on the signal profile prediction task and the TF Binary prediction task.
+These tasks use data published in previous works, which is why the data are downloaded directly from the server of the lab that hosts this data (i.e. mitra.stanford.edu).

 ## Important Notes
 * Keras 2.2.4 was used to train all models.
 Keras 2.3 has a bug where the validation set loss is not computed correctly.
 More information here: https://github.com/keras-team/keras/issues/13389
 * Typical BPNet architectures have both a profile prediction head and a total-counts prediction head, but here we benchmarked on only the profile prediction head (equivalent to setting the weight for the total-counts prediction head to zero).